 Cherries: Cherries should be kept refrigerated until eaten, in a plastic or paper bag.

 Cilantro stores like basil — in water, covered with plastic, in the fridge.
 Do not cook, as heat destroys its flavor.
 Add to dishes just before serving.

-Dino kale: Kale is tops among greens for vitamin and mineral content, and when grown in the winter it is not bitter or spicy.
+Dino kale: Kale is tops among greens for vitamin and mineral content, and when grown in the winter, it is not bitter or spicy.
 Store kale in a plastic bag in the fridge.
-To cook, trim the tough stems, then chop roughly or minced.
-Steam for 5-8 minutes, under tender but not pasty.
-Or saute leeks or green onions, then add the kale and ?
-C. water or broth, cover and simmer for 5 minutes.
+To cook, trim the tough stems, then chop roughly or mince.
+Steam for 5-8 minutes, until tender but not pasty.
+Or, saute leeks or green onions, then add the kale and water or broth.
+Cover and simmer for 5 minutes.
 Add salt or tamari.

 Fava Beans: Shell the beans by splitting the pods down the middle.
 Throw the beans in a pot of boiling water, and when the water returns to a boil, remove and rinse under cool water.
 Peel the tough skin from each bean and pop the tender kernels out.
 Add to pasta, soup, or salads just before serving, or use in a puree.